Wamae/yii2-gii-modal-1/README.md

 ## Description

-This generator generates a controller and views that implement CRUD (Create, Read, Update, Delete) operations for the specified data model.
+This generator generates, controller and views that allow you to edit and view the data in the modal windows.
-Uses Pjax && Bootstrap Modal.
+Uses the Bootstrap Modals.

 ## Installation